dasch-swiss/sipi/docs/sipi.md

   between 1 and 100.
 Unfortunately, the IIIF Image API does not allow to give a JPEG quality (=compression) on the IIIF URL.
 SIPI allows to configure the compression quality system wide with this parameter.
 Allowed values are in he range
-  \[1..100\] where 1 the worst quality (and highest compression factor = smallest file size) and 100 the highest quality (with lowest compression factor = biggest file size).
+  \[1..100\] where 1 the worst quality (and highest compression factor = smallest file size) and 100 the highest quality (with the lowest compression factor = biggest file size).
 Please note that SIPI is not able to provide lossless compression for JPEG files.
   *Cmdline option: `--quality`*
   *Environment variable: `SIPI_JPEGQUALITY`*